1ndianl33t/1ndi-hacks/cname/README.md

 # CNAME

-Accept URLs on stdin, output the ones that look 'Cname'
+Accept URLs on stdin, output the ones that look `CNAME`
 ## Install

 With Go: